Bulletin of the Atomic Scientists

 No red flags have been detected for Bulletin of the Atomic Scientists.
 GiveRadar automatically screens charities for concerning patterns including high executive compensation, low program spending, and missing financial filings.
 Based on available official data, no issues have been identified.

 The Bulletin of the Atomic Scientists informs the public about threats to the survival and development of humanity from nuclear weapons, climate change, and emerging technologies in the life sciences.
-Bulletin of the Atomic Scientists is classified as a environment organization registered in United States.
+Bulletin of the Atomic Scientists is classified as an environment organization registered in United States.
 The organization was founded in 1949.

 Yes, donations to Bulletin of the Atomic Scientists are generally tax-deductible in the United States.
 Bulletin of the Atomic Scientists is a 501(c)(3) tax-exempt organization.
 Its EIN is 362136497, which you can use for tax filing purposes.
 Donors can typically deduct contributions on their federal income tax return if they itemize deductions.
 Consult a tax professional for guidance specific to your situation.